gokulnair2001/AlignKit/Perfomance_Test_Report.md

 ### **4. Memory Usage**

 Efficient memory usage is vital to prevent crashes and maintain smooth app performance, especially on devices with limited resources.
-AlignKit demonstrated superior memory management by minimizing unnecessary allocations and deallocations, leading to a smaller memory footprint compared to other frameworks.
+In the following perfomance testing AlignKit demonstrated slightly better memory management, leading to a smaller memory footprint compared to other frameworks(Memory footprints were almost the same for all).

 | **Result Comparison** |
 | --- |